-Including mathematical knowledge in the loss function leads to improved results, as shown in Table \ref{tab:res-vessel} and in Table \ref{tab:res-cyl}.
+Including mathematical knowledge of the physics in the loss function leads to improved results, as shown in Table \ref{tab:res-vessel} and in Table \ref{tab:res-cyl}.
 While enforcing the governing PDEs only on the final output does not produce a significant difference, imposing mass conservation on special hidden features provides the largest performance gain.
 By defining physics-informed \emph{channels} that lie in the same divergence-free functional space as the output fields, the model is informed with more meaningful features.\\

-Finally, physical knowledge can be introduced through the Grad–Lapl Graph Convolution.
+Finally, physical knowledge can be introduced through the \emph{Grad–Lapl Graph Convolution}.
 To evaluate its effect, we have trained { \textit{\textsc{GraphTransformer}}} and { \textit{\textsc{GraphMamba}}} without it.
 The physical biases introduced by this operator, through the inclusion of the gradient and the Laplacian, leads to performance improvement, as shown in Table \ref{tab:res-gradlapl}.
-These additional representations of features that already satisfy the mass conservation constraints provide useful information to the decoder.
+These additional representations of features that already satisfy the mass conservation constraint provide meaningful information to the decoder.